photo by Alice Lum |

 Newspaper Transportation Co.

-William Grace died in 1904 and around the time that W. R.
+William Grace died in 1904.
+Around the time that W. R.

-Grace & Co. moved out of the building, Joseph P. Grace, along with several
+Grace & Co. moved out of the building, Joseph P. Grace and several

 other moguls including Willard Straight, became interested in forming a society of